-Cost: Students are responsible for paying tuition to Wellesley.
+Cost (2019-2020 Academic Year): Students are responsible for paying tuition to Wellesley.
 Middlebury will charge students only for room & board.
-Wellesley students will receive a flight stipend of $1,200.
-Financial aid will be recalculated based on anticipated living expenses abroad and will also account for airfare costs.
+Wellesley students will receive a flight stipend of $1,300.
+Financial aid will be recalculated based on anticipated living expenses abroad.

 Pre-Requisites: Students must have completed a minimum of two years of college-level Spanish, plus one content course taught in Spanish, with at least a B average in Spanish, a B average in their major, and a B- average overall.